KDE/digikam-doc/setup_application/editor_settings.rst

 **Use the default settings, in 16 bit**: If enabled, all RAW files will be decoded to 16-bit color depth using a linear gamma curve and according to the settings in the **RAW Default Settings** tab.
 To prevent dark image rendering in the editor, it is recommended to use Color Management in this mode.

 **Always open the Raw Import Tool to customize settings**: With this option you can select which Raw Import Tool will used to open RAW files.
-Raw processing tool available are:
+Raw processing tools available are:

     - **Import RAW using LibRaw**: the default plugin for digiKam which will provide a fully integrated module at the Right Side Bar in the Image Editor where you can set individual parameters for every image you open.